TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/ExamplesCollection.rst

-.. _using-fal-examples-collections:
+.. _fal-using-fal-examples-collections:

 Working with collections
 """"""""""""""""""""""""

 The :php:`\TYPO3\CMS\Core\Resource\ResourceFactory` class
 provides a convenience method to retrieve a
-:ref:`File Collection <architecture-components-collections>`.
+:ref:`File Collection <fal-architecture-components-collections>`.

 .. code-block:: php